Liz Monument - Editor

 WHY WE LOVE LIZ

 Based in Australia, Liz comes personally recommended by Jericho Writers Founder Harry Bingham.
-She’s particularly brilliant for writers who want an Australian perspective on their work, plus those writing historical fiction and dystopian/science fiction.
+Liz gives excellent and comprehensive feedback across genres, and is particularly brilliant for writers who want an Australian perspective on their work, plus those writing historical fiction and dystopian/science fiction.

 WHAT LIZ SAYS ABOUT EDITING

 I spent many long years as a struggling novelist, feeling the burn to write, but never being sure how well I was handling my material.
 Several of my early novels found themselves consigned to the fabled shoebox under the bed, having failed miserably.
 I finally enrolled on a creative writing course and realised that, with ongoing coaching, it is possible for the almost-there writer to achieve the next level.
 Even best-selling authors need an editor, so it goes without saying that aspiring writers need help too.
 Today, I apply the same principles I learned from my own mentors to help writers achieve their goals.
 Whether you want to self-publish, send your work to literary agents, or enter a story/opening chapter competition, I can help.
 I offer individually-tailored coaching and structural reports for any genre including mainstream fiction, historical, SF, literary, children’s, non-fiction, horror, dystopian, thrillers, crime, and erotica.
 I also edit non-fiction.
 I particularly enjoy genre fusions or stories which mess with form to produce unusual composites.
 Receiving criticism on your manuscript can be daunting (it’s your ‘baby’, after all!) but with somebody holding your hand and offering constructive editorial guidance, your work will become much stronger moving forwards.
 This is every writer’s goal.

 Liz's published books